 - 2016 Eco Literacy Assessment

-- President’s Sustainability Committee: The President’s Sustainability Committee has the important role of providing the President and Cabinet a variety of perspectives on sustainability, energy, and the environment from various parts of the campus community.
+- President’s Sustainability Commission: The President’s Sustainability Commission has the important role of providing the President and Cabinet a variety of perspectives on sustainability, energy, and the environment from various parts of the campus community.

 - Green Firsts